MetaMask/snap-solana-wallet/packages/snap/src/core/services/signer/mocks/scenarios/README.md

 - The signed transaction
 - The signature

-All of the above are expected to match together, and the unit tests in `TransactionHelper.test.ts` verify this fact.
+All of the above are expected to match together, and the unit tests in `Signer.test.ts` verify this fact.